ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 of families by asking the other players for the protein cards you are missing in your hand to complete your families.
 The game logic is similar to the Happy families and Go Fish games.

-You can download a printable version of the game (PDF) from this `link <https://drive.google.com/drive/folders/1aq2YytFCfP6k_mvHLhvuH-Kk7VKS5Opl>`_, or you can put in a `request to organise the Protein families game activity in person <https://www.ebi.ac.uk/about/contact/support/interpro>`_.
+You can download a printable version of the game (PDF) from this `link <https://drive.google.com/drive/folders/1aq2YytFCfP6k_mvHLhvuH-Kk7VKS5Opl>`_.

 Translation
 ===========